simrat39/inlay-hints.nvim/README.md

 ## Usage

 The plugin hooks itself to the on_attach callback of an LSP Server.
+Some servers might need extra configuration to enable inlay hints.
+See the examples below to get started.

+### w/ sumneko_lua
 ```lua
 local ih = require("inlay-hints")
 local lspconfig = require("lspconfig")